luca-moser/bct_curl/README.md

 The batch hasher collects up to a timeout of 50 milliseconds trits input to hash.
 All the inputs must be of the same length.

-On an i7-8850u CPU, it is able to throughput ~15k txs hashes/s given 8019 trits of transaction data **per core**.
+On an i7-8850u CPU, it is able to throughput ~15k txs hashes/s (**per core**) given 8019 trits of transaction data.

+The description below was written by studying the Go reference implementation.

 ### 1. Multiplexing
-The multiplexer transforms inputs of trits slices onto a slice of N times the size of a single input of 32-bit uints.
+The multiplexer transforms inputs of trits slices onto a slice of N times the size of a single input of 64-bit uints.
-Given for example input trits of 8019 (the trit size of a tx) and 32 requests (32 txs to hash), the multiplexer allocates a uint slice of 8019 in length.
-(32.076 kilobytes; ((8019 * 32) / 8) / 1000)
+Given for example input trits of 8019 (the trit size of a tx) and 64 requests (64 txs to hash), the multiplexer allocates a uint64 slice of 8019 in length.
+(64.152 kilobytes; ((8019 * 64) / 8) / 1000)
 For each trit at the location Y, the low and high bits are set accordingly to the formula of:
 Trit value: -1 => high 0, low 1; 0 => high 1, low 1; 1 => high 1, low 0; using OR bitwise operations.
-Thereby, the multiplexer can only multiplex up to 32 requests as a uint holds 32 bits.
+Thereby, the multiplexer can only multiplex up to 64 requests as a uint64 holds 64 bits. (on a 32-bit machine it will batch up to 32 requests)

 After multiplexing the input data onto slices of uints, a new BatchedCurl with the trit-size hash length and the number of rounds to perform is instantiated.